mvrk57/ownSoapWebService_SpringBoot/README.md

-# firsSoapWebService with Spring Boot
+# firstSoapWebService with Spring Boot

 First Try to produce a working Spring Boot WebService